arduino/docs-content/content/arduino-cloud/06.features/02.cloud-scheduler/cloud-scheduler.md

 ### Create a Thing

-***If you are new to the Arduino IoT Cloud, you can either visit the [Getting Started with Arduino IoT Cloud](https://docs.arduino.cc/cloud/iot-cloud/tutorials/iot-cloud-getting-started) guide, or any of the tutorials in the [Arduino IoT Cloud documentation](https://docs.arduino.cc/cloud/iot-cloud).
+***If you are new to the Arduino Cloud, you can either visit the [Getting Started with Arduino Cloud](https://docs.arduino.cc/cloud/iot-cloud/tutorials/iot-cloud-getting-started) guide, or any of the tutorials in the [Arduino Cloud documentation](https://docs.arduino.cc/cloud/iot-cloud).
 There you will find detailed step by step guides.***

-**1.** Navigate to [Arduino IoT Cloud](https://create.arduino.cc/iot/).
+**1.** Navigate to [Arduino Cloud](app.arduino.cc).
 You will need to log in with your Arduino account.

 **2.** Create a new Thing by clicking on the "Create Thing" button.
 You can name it something like "Scheduler Test".